KxSystems/docs/docs/license/azure.md

 ## 5. Ownership of kdb+ software

-1. Kx owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or unregisterable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the
+1. KX owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or unregisterable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the